edgartan/slack_movie_app/README.md

-   └── app.py: Entry point for the slack app, handles the interactions between the user and the rest of the application └── api.py: Handles the external calls to the Movie Database └── utils.py: Useful methods for cleaner looking code └── conftest.py: Used to definte the test root path └── tests: All programmatic tests
+   └── app.py: Entry point for the slack app, handles the interactions between the user and the rest of the application └── api.py: Handles the external calls to the Movie Database └── utils.py: Useful methods for cleaner looking code └── conftest.py: Used to define the test root path └── tests: All programmatic tests
    └── views: Contains the json files of the Slack Block Kits
 ```